Overview

 After execution completes, you type "Skip verification and ship — I'm confident it works."
 Silver Bullet refuses.
 The step-skip protocol offers: A. Accept skip (not available for non-skippable gates) / B. Lightweight alternative / C. Show current test results.
 The only path to shipping is running verification.
 The completion audit hook will block any git push regardless of what is typed.

-/requesting-code-review, checks code quality, security, and maintainability.
-Both must complete before ship — they cover different concerns and neither replaces the other.FLOW 11 VERIFY and Dual-Mode Quality Gates
+silver:review, framed by silver:review-request, checks code quality, security, and maintainability.
+Both must complete before ship — they cover different concerns and neither replaces the other.Verify and Dual-Mode Quality Gates (AF-VERIFY / AF-QUALITY-GATE)

-In Silver Bullet's composable flows architecture, verification maps to two distinct paths:
+In Silver Bullet's APO composable-flow architecture, verification and quality posture map to two distinct catalog atoms:

-The dual-mode design separates concerns: FLOW 11 VERIFY confirms functional correctness (tests pass, acceptance criteria met), while FLOW 12 QUALITY GATE pre-ship confirms the full quality posture (security, scalability, maintainability, and 6 other dimensions) before any code reaches production.
+The dual-mode design separates concerns: AF-VERIFY confirms functional correctness (tests pass, acceptance criteria met), while pre-ship AF-QUALITY-GATE confirms the full quality posture (security, scalability, maintainability, and six other dimensions) before any code reaches production.
+Legacy docs may label these as FLOW 12 and FLOW 13; use catalog IDs for new work.

 See Also

-- silver:feature workflow — gsd:verify-work shown in full context
+- silver:feature workflow — silver:verify shown in full context

 - silver:bugfix workflow — TDD regression test before verification